nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ![Finding upcoming Tasks](images/UG-13.png)
 #### Find all upcoming tasks: [upcoming]

-:orange_book: Finds all tasks whose Date/Time are after the current Date/Time (as determined locally on your computer).
+:orange_book: Finds all incomplete tasks whose Date/Time are after the current Date/Time (as determined locally on your computer).
+These tasks will be sorted chronologically, with tasks that are closer to the current Date/Time first.

-The above screenshot demonstrates how the _Upcoming Command_ will show tasks with a Date/Time that is after the current Date/Time on your computer.
+The above screenshot demonstrates how the _Upcoming Command_ will show incomplete tasks with a Date/Time that is after the current Date/Time on your computer.
+These tasks are sorted chronologically as described above.

 :page_with_curl: Format: ```upcoming```